hathora/builder/docs/hathora-yml.md

 ## auth

 The `auth` section is used to configure the authentication modes that the application can use.
-The two currently supported modes are anonymous and google.
+The two currently supported modes are `anonymous` and `google`.
 At least one authentication method must be configured.

 Example: